Rodrigo-NH/SmallTelemetryScript/README.md

 I had some important (blocking) issues trying to use Yaapu Telemetry on TX12.
 Tried to work around the issues (https://github.com/yaapu/FrskyTelemetryScript/issues/208) without success.
 Moreover, graphical elements seemed too 'laggy' with freezes the times it (somewhat) worked.
 It's probably that actual screens (and code as whole) are too heavy for a small radio like TX12.

 ## Installation
 Click 'Code' button then 'Download ZIP'.
 Enter (cd into) downloaded SD directory.
 Copy folders (SCRIPTS and SOUNDS) to the root of radio's SD card.
 Activate script in the radio.
-Radio will generate the .luac files upon first activation, power cycle the radio if it throws any error at this stage.
+**Attention**: radio will generate the compiled .luac files upon first activation.
+You may need to power cycle radio and activate script (TELE key) some times until all luac files are generated sucefully. (two power cycles for TX12)

 ![Download](https://raw.githubusercontent.com/Rodrigo-NH/SmallTelemetryScript/master/readmeassets/download.JPG)